expo/expo/docs/pages/guides/sharing-before-release.md

 title: Sharing before release
 ---

-import ImageSpotlight from '~/components/plugins/ImageSpotlight'
+import Video from '~/components/plugins/Video'

 Ultimately, you will want to publish your application to the App Store and Play Store to access the opportunities for wider distribution and to provide a familiar installation process for your users.
-While you are developing though, you'll want to let other members of your team and others with a vested interet in the project see the work in progress to gather feedback and make sure you're building a quality product.
+While you are developing though, you'll want to let other members of your team and others with a vested interest in the project see the work in progress to gather feedback and make sure you're building a quality product.

 ## Expo Go